CervTest/backstage-app/README.md

 ## A few technical details

 * The `yarn setup` step has been added for a bit of developer utility, including shipped templates for `.env` and the `app-config.local.yaml` file Backstage looks for automatically on local-only execution
+  * Note: This seems to still have OS-specific trouble at times.
+The extras can be torn out of `package.json` with the user just copying the two files manually.
+The token part is not in use yet.
 * The `packages/backend/Dockerfile` remains unmodified as of this writing and works - optimization in a multi-layered build can come later.
 It starts in `/app` meaning links to local catalog files need to look there, not in `../..` as is done when running from source
   * Instructions for building Docker are available within the Dockerfile
 * The included `Jenkinsfile` can successfully build and publish the Docker image when paired with a compatible Jenkins setup (targets Google Container Registry, easy to change)